DZRB 738 KHz AM Band

 B. Presence of natural barriers – The Cordillera mountain range separates the Ilocos provinces and the Cagayan Valley into two sub-types of climate.
 The Sierra Madre mountain range has a similar effect.

 C. Position and closeness to large bodies of water – Samar and Leyte Islands have three micro-climates owing to the varied conditions brought by the surrounding sea as well as the presence of mountains and a large swamp – the Sab- A Basin.

 D. Forest cover – The thicker and more extensive the primary forest cover, the higher is the precipitation or rainfall falling in and around the area.
 Examples: Mt.
 Makiling, parts of Mindanao, Isabela and Palawan still covered by original forests.

-3. In the Philippines our main supply of freshwater comes from three sources
+3. In the Philippines our main supply of freshwater comes from

 - lakes, swamps and ponds;